arunherga/-kafka-latency-profiler/README.md

 `PRODUCER_CONFIG_FILE` configuration file that contains properties used to configure producer to output topic

-`ENABLE_SAMPLING` Enables/Disables sampling. valid arguments are True/False
+`ENABLE_SAMPLING` Enables/Disables sampling. valid arguments are True/False .
+Default is False